zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 The manager says the fire extinguishers are in each  “hallway.”
 A “hallway” is a space that connects different rooms in a building o r in a house, in this case, in the apartment building.
 The manager concludes by sa ying, “Your job” – meaning what the tenants, the renters are supposed to do – “is keep the inside of your apartments safe.
 Keep flammable objects away from t he fireplace.”
 “Flammable” (flammable) is something that will burn easily.
 And  if something burns easily, if it

-can “catch fire,” we might say, easily, you don’t w ant to put it near your fireplace where you might be burning wood to bring heat into your house.
+can “catch fire,” we might say, easily, you don’t want to put it near your fireplace where you might be burning wood to bring heat into your house.

 Also, “Don’t overload your electrical outlets,” the  manager says.
 “To overload” (overload) means to put too much pressure or to dem and too much of something, or someone.
 In this case, it would be trying to plu g in all of your electrical devices into one electrical circuit or even one plug, one o utlet.
 This, in some cases, can be dangerous and can even start a fire.
 “Electrical  outlets” (outlets) are the things that you plug your power cords into, what gives you  electricity – we call those “outlets,” “electrical outlets.”

  “Any questions?”  the manager says.
 “If not, we’re  ready for a fire drill.”
 A “fire drill” (drill) is an event where people in a buildi ng are asked to pretend – to imagine – that there is a fire, and practice leavin g the building quickly and in an orderly way, usually going outside and all meeting in the same spot.
 “Fire drills” are things that typically happen in schools, especi ally the elementary and high schools.
 We would have a fire drill at least once, sometimes twice a year, where the fire bell would ring and everyone would have to  stand up and walk out of the school in a calm and orderly way.
 That’s a “fire dr ill.”
 It’s something you don’t usually see in a building, an office building or a commercial building nowadays.
 But it is still quite common in schools, because we  want to train students on what to do if there is a fire.

 I end the story by saying, “Nobody told me that the re would be a fire drill.
 I guess I’m ready to stop, drop, and roll as long as I can take the pizza with me.”
 “To stop, drop, and roll” is a common phrase used to re mind people what they should do if they are in a building during a fire.
 You sto p whatever you’re doing.
 You drop or fall down to the ground, and then you roll along the ground to move toward the exit while preventing or stopping your c lothes from catching on fire – “Stop, drop, and roll.”
 That’s the recommended proc edure.
-Most people, of course, use another procedure when a fire breaks ou t in their building, and that’s “Run like hell!” – which is a somewhat vulgar way o f saying “Run really fast!”
+Most people, of course, use another procedure when a fire breaks ou t in their building, and that’s “Run like hell!” – which is a somewhat vulgar way of saying “Run really fast!”

 Now let’s listen to the story this time, at a normal speed.